 From the second year on, you can earn up to €91000 or €35200 for 2 years running without being losing your status as a micro-entrepreneur.
 If you continue to earn too much you will be reclassified from the 1st January of the next year.
 You will be subject to TVA/VAT from the first day of the month that you went over the threshold.
 You will not be able to claim exemption from being taxed on the whole of your income (i.e. lose the right to the régime libératoire) from the 1st January of the year that you passed the threshold.

 If you don’t declare any revenue for 24 months in a row or 8 quarters, you will automatically be removed from the register of micro-entreprises.
-It is worth noting that if you cease activity as an micro-entrepreneur you are not allowed to start again in the same business for 18 months.

 |1.||BIC = Bénéfices industriels et commerciaux = sales and industrial profits|